Explore the STAEDTLER pigment arts pen range!

 Create smudge-free outlines and contours

 Easily achieve wipe-free contours once the ink has dried, the outlines can be painted over.
 This feature offers a wide range of possibilities.
-For example, first draw contours and objects with our pigment arts pens and then add a little background color with watercolors.
+For example, first draw contours and objects with our pigment arts pens and then add a little background colour with watercolours.

 - Brush pen with medium-strength brush tip